MonoidMusician/blog/sources/applicatives.md

 -- DayFn and Day are equal is tricky)
 DayFn f g <=> Snuggles arr brr where
-  -- Both DayFn and Snuggles introduce an exitential type variable; I call it χ -- and in this case we can take the same value for it on both sides (f :: f χ) <-> (arr :: Arrp f () χ) f =(trivial2)= arr
+  -- Both DayFn and Snuggles introduce an existential type variable; I call it χ -- and in this case we can take the same value for it on both sides (f :: f χ) <-> (arr :: Arrp f () χ) f =(trivial2)= arr